-In reality though, it takes a lot of time and resources to find the right property.
+In reality, it takes a while (and quite a few resources) to find the right property.
 And time is vital!
 You don’t want to feel pressured to decide on a property because you are running out of it.

 Inspections are inevitable

-Here’s what you need to consider in order to risk manage your inspections:
+Here’s a commercial property inspection checklist that you can use to risk manage your inspections:

 Know What You’re Looking For

 In general, most companies look for a number of key items when seeking commercial property.
 And you should start with that.
 First and foremost, consider:

 - Location, suitability, and accessibility